axiom-data-science/portal-docs/how-to/catalog/download-using-wms.rst

 Modifying the parameters (e.g., changing the WIDTH, COLORSCALERANGE values, or the projection and reloading the page will redraw the image for your mapping service.

-For more information, please see the :ref:`gridded-data-overview` section.
+For more information, please see the :ref:`Gridded Data <gridded-data-overview>` section.